chelsey0527/TECHIN515_Final/frontend-demo/README.md

 # The Shuffle Editor (https://shuffle.dev)

+NOTE: npm commands overwrite the ./public directory.

 ## 1. Getting Started

-The project's source files are placed in ./src/ directory.
+Project's source files are placed in ./src/ directory.
+* ./src/assets - default static files (eg. image placeholders).
+You should replace them with your own files.

-* ./src/{framework}/ - settings used to build CSS.
+* ./src/tailwind/ - Tailwind config file used to build the theme.
+Variables used in Theme Customizer are located in tailwind.config.js file.

-* ./src/pages/ - all your pages (templates) are stored in separate .js files.
+All your pages (templates) are stored in separated .pug or .html files (depends on your export preferences)
+* ./src/pug/*.pug
+* ./src/html/*.html

 ## 2. Installation